How To Make Repurposed Denim Pocket-Sized Hand Warmers

 • Sew open section closed

 Plus the finished size would be about 4″ x 4″. (less the seam of course).
-I’d think that would be about the perfect size for our grandbabies’ hands!
+That would be the perfect size for our grandbabies’ hands!

-So RancherMan dealt with ironing/measuring/cutting the repurposed denim.
-But soon cutting this much material with scissors began frustrating him.
+But soon cutting this much material with scissors began frustrating RancherMan.

 Fabric-Cutting Shortcut Tip

 Then I remembered that we had these *Black & Decker electric scissors.
-I love these things!
 So I charged them up & told RancherMan to give ’em a try.

 He swapped out the manual scissors for the electric ones and was amazed!
 They cut through the fabric like butter.
 All he had to do was push the button & guide the scissors.